lisacharlotterost/lisacharlotterost.github.io/_posts/2020-06-23-dw-colorblind2.md

 summary: "Everything you can use to make your charts and maps decipherable for colorblind readers."
 whofor: on Datawrapper ↗
 categories: [article]
-tags: [Data Vis Article, Color, Datawrapper]
+tags: [Data Vis Theory, Color, Datawrapper]
 created_by: me
 comments: disabled
 ---